 Little information about other shows had been found.
-The 1965 annual show was presented on April 24th and featured the Southern Aristocrats (Greensboro, NC) and the Palmetto Statesmen chorus (Spartanburg, SC) and other unknown groups.
+The 1965 annual show was presented on April 24th and featured the Southern Aristocrats (Greensboro, NC), the Palmetto Statesmen chorus (Spartanburg, SC), and other unknown groups.
 There were annual shows on September 10, 1966 and January 25, 1969.
 Edsel Culberson was chorus director in 1969.

-A quartet from the Laurens County Chapter, Tonsorial Troubadors, was mentioned in a 1963 Rebel Rouser.
-By 1965 Dixie Ramblers was the official registered quartet with members Allison Pugh (T), Edsel Culbertson (L), Joe Kirby
+A quartet from the Laurens County Chapter, Tonsorial Troubadors, was mentioned in The Rebel Rouser (June-July 1963).
+By 1965 Dixie Ramblers was the official registered quartet with members Allison Pugh (T), Edsel Culbertson (L),